• Skip to primary navigation

 What is a Motor Boat Sound Generator Circuit:

-A motor boat sound generator circuit is an electrical circuit designed to mimic the sound of a motor boat engine.
+Motor boat sound generator circuit is electric circuit that make sound like motor boat engine.

 Circuit Working: